-Message from the Associate Vice-President Research and Graduate Studies: Dr. Will Garrett-Petts
+Message from the Vice-President Research (Interim): Dr. Will Garrett-Petts

 As an open access research university, TRU boasts a comprehensive set of assets — including trades training, Open Learning, TRU World, career and vocational laddering opportunities, and outstanding faculty in all the traditional academic areas.
-The interdisciplinary research potential of these assets continues to produce impressive results, including the creation of enhanced and often unique student training possibilities.
+The interdisciplinary research potential of these assets continues to produce impressive results, including the creation of enhanced and often unique student research experience opportunities.

 Faculty development and renewal, student engagement, the development of outstanding graduate programming—and, indeed, our university’s overall national and international reputation—are all dependent upon an enhanced institutional research profile.
 Universities are perhaps best understood as engines of knowledge creation and knowledge mobilization: without knowledge creation in the form of pure and applied research, universities can offer students only a hearsay version of the fields they incorporate and represent.
 Research capacity is also seen as critical in a knowledge society, for a key purpose of a university is to connect institutional capacities to community needs.

 TRU is entering a new stage where research is advanced not only by individual scholars and projects, but also more and more by strategic partnerships, centres, and new forms of multidisciplinary and inter-institutional collaboration.
 Initiatives that will support our graduate and undergraduate students and our faculty in the future will be advanced by synergies of ideas and funding from many branches of many governments, as well as by partners in different agencies, organizations, institutions and countries.
 Our emphasis is, increasingly, on mobilizing knowledge into community action.

 Kukwpi7stém k stselxmém ell melúkwctem te sqlew / To Lead in community research and scholarship